 For now, it’s hard to say how much impact the introduction of BIMI is going to have and if Microsoft is following a different strategy, the impact will be limited for the time being.
 However, BIMI becoming a fully-fledged standard is a matter of when not if.
 It will be a huge benefit for both senders and recipients.
 For recipients, it would mean more safety since BIMI will be able to prevent a lot of phishing scams while businesses will gain more visibility while saving up on their budget.

 No wonder that major platforms, like Gmail, got interested.
-If you use Gmail domains to handle your B2B communication and outreach, incorporating BIMI into your arsenal is relevant to your visibility — also, if you start testing and preparations for BIMI, you will be a step ahead of your competitors when they catch up with the trend.
+If you use Gmail domains to handle your B2B sales leads communication and outreach, incorporating BIMI into your arsenal is relevant to your visibility — also, if you start testing and preparations for BIMI, you will be a step ahead of your competitors when they catch up with the trend.

 How you get started with BIMI